KedarAthrey/mini-projects/README.md

 Electroencephalography (EEG) measures electrical activity in the brain using electrodes placed on the scalp.
 EEG signals provide insights into brain function and are used in various applications, including clinical diagnosis, neuroscience research, and brain-computer interfacing.
-A critical aspect of EEG analysis is the extraction of different bandpowers from EEG data and the computation of spectral density.
-This article explores the methodologies for extracting bandpowers from EEG data and computing spectral density, highlighting their importance and applications.
+A critical aspect of EEG analysis is the extraction of different band powers from EEG data and the computation of spectral density.
+This article explores the methodologies for extracting band powers from EEG data and computing spectral density, highlighting their importance and applications.

+This project deals with the extraction of data from an EEG, the separation of its constituent bands, and the calculation of their respective band powers

 <h1>Types of Bands</h1>
 EEG signals are typically decomposed into different frequency bands, each associated with distinct neural processes:<br>